Rolls-Royce BR700: F130

 Following the two year ground testing phase, the F130 passed its critical design review in December 2024.
 The engine "in flight" testing started in 2025, testing simulates "in flight" conditions using the wind tunnel at NASA Stennis.
 Initial tests exposed an issue with the engine pod inlet design, inlet distortion could cause "a non-uniform flow of air that can affect the engine’s performance and operability".
 Boeing completed a digital redesign of the inlet that in computer simulations solved the problem.
 The new inlet is yet to be tested in the wind tunnel.
-Barring any further issues final testing of the new engine/pod combination is expected to be complete in 2026.
+Barring any further issues final testing of the new engine/pod combination, which as of August 2025, was expected to be complete in 2026.

-Future developments
+Pearl family of advancements

-The Advance 2 development effort inserts new, advanced technology into existing 67 kN class BR710 and the larger BR725 engines.
+The Advance2 development effort inserts new, advanced technology into existing 67 kN class BR710 and the larger BR725 engines.
 An even larger engine will also be made, with a 52 in fan.
-The BR710 and BR715 main developments, the next generation of 10000–20000 lbf engines to be introduced in the 2020s, will have an Advance 3 core, improved engine health management, newer materials, and cooling.
+The BR710 and BR715 main developments, the next generation of 10000–20000 lbf engines to be introduced in the 2020s, will have an Advance3 core, improved engine health management, newer materials, and cooling.
 They will also have a “blisk” fan made out of titanium, with an overall pressure ratio of 50:1.
 These improvements will yield a 10% thrust specific fuel consumption reduction, 50% NOx margin improvement, 99.995% reliability, and a 20% better thrust-to-weight ratio.
+Derivatives under this category are uniformly marketed under the Rolls-Royce Pearl branding, despite their technical designations still reflect the BR700 lineage.